-Interstate Cooperation Leads to Apprehension of Bank Robbery Suspect
+Interstate Collaboration Leads to Capture of Bank Robbery Suspect

 A graduate of the 234th NA session—Police Chief Gerald R. Simpson of the Garden Township Police Department in Chester County, Pennsylvania—recalled that the opportunity to liaison with his NA classmates proved to be a valuable crime-fighting tool later on.
 At the time he was at the NA, Simpson was a lieutenant with the Newark, Delaware, Police Department.
 Six months after graduating from the Academy, a bank robbery occurred in his jurisdiction in which the suspect, during his escape, struck another vehicle which caused his own license plate to fall off the car.
 Police recovered the plate and discovered that the vehicle was a rental from a company in Newburgh, New York.
 While still at the crime scene, Simpson contacted a National Academy classmate—Charlie Broe, at the time a lieutenant with the Newburgh Police Department in New York—and requested his assistance.
 The classmate was able to obtain the rental contact which led to the identification of the suspect.
 Within seven days, law enforcement authorities in New York had located and arrested him.